prembasumatary/edx-documentation/en_us/shared/course_features/cohorts/cohorted_courseware.rst

 The **Visibility Settings** icon for the component is now black.

 .. image:: ../../../../shared/images/Component_VisibilitySomeGroup.png
+   :alt: A component's title bar with a list of the groups to which it is
-   :alt: The black visibility icon for a component, showing that the component
+     visible, and a black visibility icon, indicating that the component has restricted visibility.
-     has restricted visibility
-   :width: 200

 The publishing details for the course section in the sidebar indicate that some content is visible only to specific groups of learners.